Human-Centered Design™ is Bullshit

 Pentagram partner and award-winning designer Natasha Jen created quite a stir when she confidently announced to the world in June 2017 that ‘Design Thinking was Bullshit’.

 Remember.
-Just a couple of years prior Jen’s keynote, Design Thinking was the talk of the town thanks — amongst other things — to a cover on the influential Harvard Business Review.
-Countless companies were investing large sums of money to transform their organisations through design; comforted by an enticing 211% return on investment over the S&P 500 for companies that dared to make design a priority.
+Just a couple of years prior Jen’s keynote, Design Thinking was the talk of the town thanks to, amongst other things, a cover on the influential Harvard Business Review.
+Countless companies were investing large sums of money to transform their organisations through design—comforted by an enticing 211% return on investment over the S&P 500 for companies that dared to make design a priority.

 Design critiques — or crits — are a cornerstone of design practices; and it would be difficult to assess the relevance or value of any design proposition without them.
 Empirical and discursive rather than logical and terse, they push designers to answer the ultimate and only valid question: why?

 As Jen tells us, why do we need Design Thinking to identify the need for cartoon characters-covered walls in hospital environments so that sick kids feel less anxious when receiving treatment?
 Please let this question sink in.

 Why would you rush a room full of expensive stakeholders through a series of often shallow activities, to surface solutions so ubiquitous that any five-minute brainstorm amongst said stakeholders would have sufficed to achieve similar results?
 Engagement?
 Cross-functional collaboration?
 Team forming?
 Is Design Thinking a simple band-aid to a leadership crisis then?
 And if Leadership is in crisis, where would that lead us?